 - If there are any particular bars that the child finds difficult then that part should be practised on its own three extra times, to help it catch up with the rest.
 I sometimes suggest that they do that as a warm up before attempting the whole piece.

 - It is always important to gauge when the child has had enough and needs a break.
 Practice is always most effective when it is attempted little and often.
 Always give plenty of praise for each stage of the practice process so that the pupil feels satisfaction along the way.

-If you’re looking for more Easy Sheet Music for Beginners check out:
+If you’re looking for more Easy Piano Music for Beginners check out:

 - Jingle Bells Easy Piano Music for Beginners